andrielfn/pg-ulid/README.md

     SELECT '01H588JF7X0005PX34XGNZBBGV'::ulid::timestamp;
     SELECT id, id::timestamp FROM users;

+For a more practical example, check out the [IDtools](https://idtools.co/ulid) for ULID generation and decoding.

 ## Benchmark

 Let's first compare the space required to store ULIDs in a plain TEXT column versus the ulid data type: